samlist21/Dewey/README.md

 2. open a terminal window
 3. Type> cd     - this step gets you to the /home/pi directory
 4. type> cd dewey  OR skip step 3 and just type> cd /home/pi/dewey
-5. type> sudo python python/sendSerialDewey.py
+5. type> sudo python python/sendSerialDewey.py OR
+type> sudo python3 python/sendSerialDewey.py - Dewey should work both ways
 6. Enter a command to control Dewey
 - Remember don't hit enter just the key.
 - Type H if you forget the available commands.